 Keep in mind that a small adult snake measuring four feet or less isn’t necessarily the sign of a development problem; genetics also play an important growth factor.
 But proper nutrition and care as a juvenile will maximize the potential size of your snake in captivity.

-What Habitat Size Is Appropriate for a Corn Snake?
+What Habitat Size Is Appropriate for a Full Grown Corn Snake?

 Discover the "Monster" Snake 5X Bigger than an Anaconda